MrMohammadY/delivery-management-challenge/README.md

 ### Fourth step

-in bmi directory you should create .env file for some django settings(.env files is hidden files):
+in delivery-management-challenge directory you should create .env file for some django settings(.env files is hidden files):

     touch .env